KevinOConnor/can2040/docs/Features.md

   It is possible for a single rp2040 chip to have two separate CAN bus interfaces by using both PIO blocks.

+* Works with standard CAN bus transceivers.
+Any two rp2040 gpio pins may be used for the "can rx" and "can tx" wires.

 # Software utilization

 The can2040 system is a software CAN bus implementation.
 It utilizes